• Austin

 The Museo Nacional de Antropología building itself is a masterpiece of modern architecture.

-A true gem awaits in the Aztec Hall within the museum's hallowed halls.
-Here, you'll encounter the awe-inspiring Aztec Sun Stone, also known as the Stone of the Fifth Sun.
-This colossal, intricately carved stone disk was once integral to the Templo Mayor, the majestic central temple of the Aztec capital, Tenochtitlan.
+One of the true highlights is the Aztec Hall, where you’ll find the iconic Aztec Sun Stone, also known as the Stone of the Fifth Sun.
+This massive, intricately carved disk once played a central role in the Templo Mayor, the main temple of the Aztec capital, Tenochtitlan, and seeing it up close is just as impressive as you’d expect.

 Aztec Sun Stone